dbaldridge-lab/htcf/jupyter_vscode.md

 python3 -m ipykernel install --user --name=your_env_name --display-name your_env_display_name
 ```

 Unfortunatley, VSCode can't easily locate the interpreter in spack environments.
-For this reason, you may run in to fewer issues using conda or a python virtual environments when working Jupyter notebooks.
+For this reason, you may run in to fewer issues using conda or python virtual environments when working Jupyter notebooks.